Britney Spears’ Fans Worried About Her Safety After Instagram Post Ahead Of Today’s Court Hearing

 Fans of Britney Spears are worried about her after her most recent Instagram post.
 The singer shared a photo of a single pink rose lying on the pages of a book.
 While it was a very pretty picture, it was her caption that had her followers reaching out to her.

 Britney shared that some people smelled the scent of roses while they prayed or meditated to angels.
 She said that angels could use the fragrance as evidence of their presence because this particular flower vibrated at the highest electrical frequency, surpassing the frequency of any other bloom on the planet.
-The Toxic crooner then encouraged her admirers to buy the roses.
+The Toxic crooner then encouraged her admirers to buy some roses.

 The songstress’s fans reached out to her and took to her comments section in droves.
 They are particularly worried about her because she posted the disturbing message just ahead of her conservatorship hearing today.
 According to The Cut the court hearing is today, Wednesday, July 22.